20 Beautiful Website Footers [Examples & Snippets]

 Here’s a less traditional footer for your website.

-What makes this footer stand out from the rest is the fact that it contains an animated slider with a gallery of Instagram images.
+What makes this footer stand out is that it contains an animated slider with a gallery of Instagram images.

-The footer also displays social media icons and simple copyright notices at the very bottom.
+The footer also displays social media icons and simple copyright notices at the bottom.

 Ideal for photographers, designers, and anyone who wants to showcase their work at the very bottom of their website.